 The Biden Administration believes inclusive economic growth is essential to making supply chains strong and resilient.
 President Biden and Secretaries Blinken and Raimondo have prioritized ensuring not only business, but local officials, labor, civil society, and historically underrepresented voices are at the table as the global community charts a path forward on supply chain resilience.
 This ensures that all stakeholders, including women, minority, and indigenous entrepreneurs and small business owners, as well as labor representatives are at the center of the solution.
 By also including local officials, we seek to ensure solutions are tailored to the specific needs and strengths of each community.

-Australia, Brazil, Canada, Costa Rica, Czech Republic, the Democratic Republic of the Congo, Ecuador, Estonia, the European Union, France, Germany, India, Indonesia, Israel, Italy, Japan, Mexico, the Netherlands, Norway, Panama, the Republic of Korea, Serbia, Singapore, Spain, the United Kingdom, and the United States and Uruguay.
+Australia, Brazil, Canada, Costa Rica, Czech Republic, the Democratic Republic of the Congo, Ecuador, Estonia, the European Union, France, Germany, India, Indonesia, Israel, Italy, Japan, Latvia, Mexico, the Netherlands, Norway, Panama, the Republic of Korea, Serbia, Singapore, Slovakia, Spain, Switzerland, the United Kingdom, and the United States and Uruguay.

 Starting July 19, you are welcome to engage with us – Department of State, participants, and stakeholders – in real-time on social media during the Ministerial by using the hashtag: #SupplyChain.

 Join the Department of State and partner country representatives from across the globe alongside key industry, labor, civil society stakeholders, and participants at the Ministerial – to start an important conversation surrounding the challenges we face today in supply chains.
 Please bring your successes and best practices to share.
 We are stronger together.